 - Excessively high fever

-- Increased heart rate and heart rhythm changes
+- Increased heart rate

 - Loss of balance or coordination